A Few Words About UsWelcome to FishGoFree

 01

-Remember that this device is useful only for fish caught on lures or rigs with treble hooks (preferably a single treble hook).
+Remember that this device is useful only for fish caught on treble hooks (preferably a single treble hook).

 02

-Keep the Catch and Release Stick in a place with ready access for those times when a fish is hooked.
+Keep the Stick somewhere in your boat for ready access when a fish is hooked.

 03